 1. Being involved in the licensing process

-Before granting a venue a licence for new or additional pokie machines the VCGLR will hear written submissions and presentations from the local council as the representative of the community.
+Before granting a venue a licence for new or additional pokie machines the VCGLR will hear written submissions and possibly presentations from council as the representative of the community.

 2. Being involved in the planning process

-When an application for a planning permit is lodged with a local Council, the gaming venue may be required to send letters notifying neighbours of their proposal or posting an advertisement in their venue for a 14 day period.
+When an application for a planning permit is lodged with a council, the gaming venue may be required to send letters notifying neighbours of their proposal or posting an advertisement in their venue for a 14 day period.

 If the Council approves the planning permit you can then file an application for review of this decision in the Victorian Civil and Administrative Tribunal (VCAT) under the Planning and Environment List.
 In this review, VCAT considers the social and economic impacts on the community of the gaming venue's proposal.